• Skip to main content

 📋 Ingredients

-• Shallot: Shallots are mild and slightly sweet and give the French mussels delicious flavor.
+• Shallot: Shallots are mild and slightly sweet and give the mussels delicious flavor.
 If shallots aren't available, you could substitute with finely chopped red onion or chives.

 • White Wine: Use a dry white wine such as Sauvignon Blanc or Pinot Gris.

-• Herbs: Bay Leaf, parsley and thyme steep in the wine and butter sauce and bring a fresh and simple layer of flavor.
+• Herbs: Bay leaf, parsley and thyme steep in the wine and butter sauce and bring a fresh and simple layer of flavor.

-• Butter: Mussels can be salty as is so I suggest using unsalted butter to control the amount of salt in the mussels recipe.
+• Butter: Mussels can be salty as is, so I suggest using unsalted butter to control the amount of salt in the mussels recipe.

 See recipe card for full information on ingredients and quantities.